SebastianWendel/astack/README.md

 Actualy Bash isn't best choise for that project, but i used Bash becourse the moste of the sysadmins out there i know understand shell scrippting better than c/c++ or python.
 And i hoped so to make it more easer to understand, debug and maybe suply some pathes.

 # Future Outlook #
-After i get an impression of your needs, if anyone need this tool at all, im willing to implement some more featurestures like the following:
+After i get an impression of your needs, if anyone need this tool at all, im willing to extend some more features like the following:
 * wider plattform support
 * more Applications
 * automatic application check to validate update Procedures